-Some of the duties of the Board are also executed via sub-committees chaired by Board members, all of which include at least one Shareholder representative.
-These include the Audit Committee, the Sustainability Committee, and the People Committee, which covers the functions of a remuneration committee and a nominations committee, as well as considering succession planning both of Board composition and roles, and key Executive Management roles in the wider business.
-We believe that these sub-committees allow the Board to challenge and directly influence a broad range of areas across the business.
+Some of the duties of the Board are also executed via subcommittees chaired by Board members.
+These include the Audit Committee and the People Committee, which covers the functions of a remuneration committee and a nominations committee, as well as considering succession planning both within the shareholders' family and in the key executive management roles in the wider business.
+We believe that these subcommittees allow the Board to challenge and directly influence a broad range of areas across the business.

-We have an Internal Governance Policy which sets out items which are reserved for Board-level decisionmaking, items which may be delegated and the level of delegation.
-This ensures that the key areas for decision-making and compliance are considered in an appropriate, structured, and timely way.
+We have an Internal Governance Policy which sets out items which are reserved for Board-level decision-making, items which may be delegated and the level of delegation.
+This ensures that the key areas for decision-making and compliance are considered in a structured and timely way.
 The policy is reviewed at every Board meeting to ensure it remains appropriate.
 During 2023, following a major review process, the policy was amended to reflect the changed composition of the Board following Barbara Laithwaite's resignation, and to provide increased clarity on voting thresholds on certain categories of decision.

 All Board meetings are scheduled at least a year in advance.
-The programme of Board meetings has changed slightly, reducing the number of formal Board meetings from six to five, whilst introducing more frequent business performance update calls.
-Board documentation continues to be prepared and circulated monthly, irrespective of whether there is a full meeting.
+The programme of Board meetings has changed slightly, reducing the number of formal Board meetings from six to five, although Board documentation continues to be prepared and circulated monthly, irrespective of whether there is a meeting.
 This documentation seeks to provide information on all key aspects of business performance, and includes standard elements such as financial results, non-financial KPIs, relevant industry/market news, updates on opportunities, risks and strategic initiatives (which are agreed by the Board as part of the annual Budget and Three-Year Planning process) and some regular compliance matters (for example a health and safety report and a whistleblowing report).
 Board documentation may also include one-off papers to cover specific agenda items as required, for example our bi-annual payment practices reporting, gender pay statistics and other compliance matters.
 The agenda and standard board documentation have been simplified, to ensure that discussions are focussed, and that decision-making is effective.
 The schedule continues to include a "deep dive" session on each of our businesses, in which the executive management teams present an overview of the business and its operations directly to the Board.
 This provides a regular opportunity for the Board to ensure they are fully aware of significant developments and ask questions directly.
 The Co-Chairs and the Executives meet regularly to ensure that the Board agenda is complete and that all appropriate topics are covered.